 Jo Jutsu

-The Jo is fundamentally different from the sword.
-It is 20-30 cm longer, it doesn't have an edge, and it can be held at either end.
-This leads to very different movements and offers many different possibilities compared to Ken Jutsu.
-In Jo Jutsu we study how to optimally use the stick.
-We use flowing and rotating movements with frequently changing grips.
-This fluent way to use the Jo creates a particular aesthetic and is very satisfying.
+The stick differs significantly from the sword.
+It is about 20-30 cm longer, it has no cutting edge, of course, and it can be held at both ends.
+This results in completely different movements and possibilities compared to Ken Jutsu.
+In Jo Jutsu we study how to make the best use of the stick’s properties.
+This results in fluid and rotating movements, with many changes of grip.
+This fluid way of wielding the stick gives a very special aesthetic and is immensely satisfying.